wwpass/passhub/InstallingPassHubOnUbuntu18.04.md

 ## Advanced: store your encryptes files in the cloud

 It is well possible to keep all your encrypted files in the Amazon S3 compatible object storage service.
-This way you increase the availability of your data and simplify storage configuration for distributed deployments of PassHub.
+This way, you increase the availability of your data and simplify storage configuration for distributed deployments of PassHub.

-Good news is that Amason S3 API becomes a standard de-facto and the sam code works for many object storage providers, like Google Cloud Platform or Digital Ocean Spaces, Vultr and Linode.
+The good news is that Amason S3 API becomes a standard de-facto, and the same code works for many object storage providers, like Google Cloud Platform or Digital Ocean Spaces, Vultr and Linode.

 With `s3fs` solution, available for Linux, it is also possible just to mount S3-compatible storage to the filesystem, as if it was an NFS external storage.
-This way you do not need to write a sigle line of code.
+This way you do not need to write a single line of code.

 PassHub supports S3-compatible storage.
-To configure this option, create an Object storage account in one of the cloud service providers change
+To configure this option, create an Object storage account in one of the cloud service providers and change the config file:

 ```php
 // Comment out other storage methods